xarray-contrib/xarray-indexes/docs/index.md

 In order to analyze these increasingly complex data structures in Xarray, we require a flexible indexing system.

-_What is an index_?
+- _What is an index?_

 This is a common concept in database systems and data-frame libraries.
+Generally
-Generally speaking:
+speaking:

 > An index is a data structure that permits fast data lookup and retrieval.

 For example, a {py:class}`pandas.Index` object can be used to efficiently select rows of a {py:class}`pandas.DataFrame` by one or more labels.
 Two different DataFrame objects may be combined together thanks to their index.

+- _What about Xarray?_

 Until recently Xarray exclusively relied on {py:class}`pandas.Index` to allow fast label-based selection and alignment of n-dimensional data via the concept